Jared-Gross/Algorhythm/README.md

 ## How it works

 - Using nothing but raw math/algorithms to generate music.
-  - Simpling typing words, letters or dragging an image onto the screen and pressing a button you can generate music:
+  - Simply typing words, letters or dragging an image onto the screen and pressing a button you can generate music:
     - Alphabet
       - We assign every letter a number.
 (Ex. a = 1, b = 2, c = 3 ... z = 26)
       - Convert those values to the correct name files in [Piano Samples](Piano%20Samples) folder.
       - For note types (Ex.
 [Crochet, Minim]) we take the length of the word, for example ("bear") is 4 letters in length and 4 is closest to the value "Crochet" in our `note_types` dictionary in `main.py`
      - Image
         - Perlin Noise
-          - We generate perlin noise according to the set values in the GUI, and then we proceed with the Image section further below.
+          - We generate Perlin noise according to the set values in the GUI, and then we proceed with the Image section further below.
-        - Fractral Noise
+        - Fractural Noise
-          - We generate fratral noise the same way we do Perlin noise.
+          - We generate Fractural noise the same way we do Perlin noise.
         - Image
-          - This is basicly how the whole Image algorithm generates works I've explained this as best as I could and I will most likely clear things up later on, but this is the basicly how it works.
+          - This is basically how the whole Image algorithm generates works I've explained this as best as I could and I will most likely clear things up later on, but this is the basically how it works.
           - Due to my bad coding practices and not commenting what does what, I can't exactly say what happens, but I did write down the process elsewhere.
           - First we read all the bytes from the image using `numpy`.
           - ***NOTE*** *An image that is 16x16 will have 256 pixels, or 256 notes to play.
-This is why I severly limited the size in the program, of course you can easily change the maxinum size value, but it will take much longer to generate the music.*
+This is why I severely limited the size in the program, of course you can easily change the maximum size value, but it will take much longer to generate the music.*
           - We read all those pixels and store them into a `numpy` array.
 These arrays are **NOT** in `bytes` but in `RGB`.
-With these RGB values, we map them between 0 and 765 *(because 255x3=765, our `RGB` values can't be greater then this value, The color would have to be white (255, 255, 255) to reach this maxinum value)*
+With these RGB values, we map them between 0 and 765 *(because 255x3=765, our `RGB` values can't be greater then this value, The color would have to be white (255, 255, 255) to reach this maximum value)*
           - After that, we map those numbers between the amount of notes we have.
 Say for example, our current pixel is (146, 242, 10) in the range between 0-765 this number is 398.
 Knowing these three numbers, we can map it between 0-61, which is the amount of notes we have.
           - After the above, we know that our pixel is 398 in the range of: 0-765, But this doesn't tell us what note we need to play, so we need to scale this down to a range of 0-61, we achieve this with: `notes_value = [int(minAmountOfNotes + ((sum(row) - fixedRangeMin) / (fixedRangeMax - fixedRangeMin)) * (maxAmountOfNotes - minAmountOfNotes)) for row in res]` A better snippet of this is as the following:
             ```python